 Today, the area encompassing the summit and trail is contained by the Black Mesa Nature Preserve.
 A variety of wildlife may be seen on the trail, including the Texas horned lizard, bighorn sheep, and the golden eagle.
 The hiker should always keep an eye out for the prairie rattlesnake, especially in the summer.
 The weather and terrain are very dry, so hikers should bring plenty of water.
 The remote location of Black Mesa, while excellent for nature lovers and star gazers, will make it hard to restock your provisions.

 Know Before You Go

 From Route 325 near Kenton, Oklahoma, turn north on a road marked "Colorado" and follow the signs for 4.9 miles to the Black Mesa Nature Preserve and the trailhead.
-Walk 4.2 miles on the trail to the monument.
-Watch for rattlesnakes in summer and stray cows from the ranch next door.
+From here, it is a 8.4 mile roundtrip hike to the monument.
+Watch out for rattlesnakes in summer and stray cows from the ranch next door.

 Follow us on Twitter to get the latest on the world's hidden wonders.